Home Services Hysterectomy

 Our doctor can answer any of those queries throughout postoperative visits within the hospital and later at the follow-up visits within the clinic..

 Your vagina is preserved thus you'll be able to maintain your usual sex life after a hysterectomy.
-In fact, many ladies experience better sex lives after having their uterus removed. this is often as a result of the uncomfortable symptoms are cured, there's no additional inconvenience of menstrual bleeding, and also the couple doesn't need to practice contraception or worry regarding unplanned pregnancy.
-Indeed, several of our patients described that they have become a new happy woman after the hysterectomy!
+In fact, many ladies experience better sex lives after having their uterus removed.
+This is because uncomfortable symptoms are cured, there's no additional inconvenience of menstrual bleeding and also the couple doesn't need to practice contraception or worry regarding unplanned pregnancy.
+Indeed, many of our patients are happy to express that they have become a new happy woman after the hysterectomy!

 We do advise a rest of 6 weeks before resuming sexual intercourse after a hysterectomy.
 Our doctor can discuss this with you.

 Uterus doesn't secret hormone.
-Its solely functions are to hold pregnancies and to provide menstrual bleeding.
+Its main function is to hold pregnancy and if pregnancy doesn't happen uterine lining sheds in the form of menstrual flow.
 Ovaries are the reproductive organs that secrete female hormones.

 If the ovaries are preserved throughout a hysterectomy, your female hormone cycles can continue till you reach the natural menopause.
 This avoids undesirable menopausal symptoms and reduces the necessity of hormonal replacement therapy (HRT).
-The hormones secreted from the preserved ovaries can still defend your bones and alternative bodily functions.
+The hormones secreted from the preserved ovaries can still defend your bones and prevent early onset of post menopausal symptoms like hot flushes.

-The current normal practice is to preserve the normal ovaries throughout a hysterectomy for women below sixty five years old.
-Exceptions are when the ovaries are diseased, there's a strong family history of ovarian cancer, or when the woman’s symptoms are related to her female hormonal cycle.
+The current normal practice is to preserve the normal ovaries throughout a hysterectomy.
+Exceptions are when the ovaries are diseased, there's a strong family history of ovarian cancer or when the woman’s symptoms are related to her female hormonal cycle.

-In alternative words, a extirpation doesn't cause menopause unless the ovaries are removed at a similar time.
-It doesn't speed up the ageing method.
+In alternative words, a extirpation doesn't cause menopause unless the ovaries are removed at the same time.
+It doesn't speed up the ageing process.

 We are skilled in laparoscopy and hysterectomy and would be happy to provide additional info if desired.
 Please contact us to make an appointment for a private consultation and discussion of your case.